HenryElliott/iDebloat/README.md

 ---

 ## 📬 Contact
-For feature requests, bug reports, or contributions — open an issue or pull request.
+For feature requests, bug reports, or contributions, open an issue or pull request.